Louise Shadduck

 Louise M. Shadduck (October 14, 1915 – May 4, 2008), nicknamed the "Lioness of Idaho," was an Idaho journalist, political activist, public servant, author, speaker and lobbyist, and the first woman in the United States to serve in a state Governor's executive cabinet level office as a departmental secretary.
-As Idaho's popular newly-appointed Secretary of Commerce and Development, under 24th Governor of Idaho, Robert E. ("Bob") Smylie (1914–2004, served 1955–1967), and supervising a small office of the Department of Commerce and Development, often leading visiting corporate business executives on horseback adventures in the mountains, she stimulated the state's economy to its ten best years of growth.
+As Idaho's popular newly appointed Secretary of Commerce and Development, under 24th Governor of Idaho, Robert E. ("Bob") Smylie (1914–2004, served 1955–1967), and supervising a small office of the Department of Commerce and Development, often leading visiting corporate business executives on horseback adventures in the mountains, she stimulated the state's economy to its ten best years of growth.
 She was also administrative assistant to two governors, a U.S. Senator and a U.S. Representative (congressman).

-As a historian / author, she was renowned for her ability to remember names and personal stories.
-Author of five history books, president of the National Federation of Press Women and independent lobbyist with major accomplishments in forestry and human rights, she was one of Idaho's most decorated and celebrated citizens.
+As a historian, she was known for her ability to remember names and personal stories.
+The author of five history books, president of the National Federation of Press Women and independent lobbyist in the fields of forestry and human rights, she was one of Idaho's most decorated and celebrated citizens.

 Early life and education

-Louise Shadduck was born in 1915 in Coeur d'Alene, Idaho, the county seat and largest town of surrounding Kootenai County and region of North Idaho, just south of the United States-Canada international border. and raised on a dairy farm in the North Idaho panhandle.
+Louise Shadduck was born in 1915 in Coeur d'Alene, Idaho, the county seat and largest town of surrounding Kootenai County and region of North Idaho, just south of the Canada–United States border. and raised on a dairy farm in the North Idaho panhandle.
 Her family had purchased the farm for $700 at the foot of Canfield Mountain, raising vegetables, chickens, goats, and cows.
 Shadduck drove the family truck as soon as she could reach the pedals, and she and her six brothers took turns driving the family dairy milk truck on its route in the mornings before school.
 She would perform farm chores and rough-house with her siblings, and also played dolls and helped her mother with the house.
 She attended Dalton Grade School and secondary school at Coeur d'Alene High School (CDAHS), (founded 1903) in Coeur d'Alene in the early 1930s.
 At one point winning a journalism contest with a prize of a trip north to Alaska, she wrote for her high school newspaper "The Viking Voice" (current name), and was a cheerleader for the "Vikings" sports teams during the economic hardships of the beginning Great Depression of the 1930s.
 In 1969, she received an honorary degree from the University of Idaho in Moscow, Idaho.